rebeccabernie/PythonFundamentals/README.md

 **4. Factorial**
 The user enteres a number.
 The factorial of that number is calculated by multiplying it by every number preceding it and the result is printed to the screen.
-*Not finished yet, working on the sum of digits in the factorial answer.*

 **5. Guessing Game**
 The program generates a random number for the user to guess.
 The program tells the user if their guess was too high or too low, and tells them how many tries it took them when they get the number right.
 The program does not count multiple guesses of the same number.